SimCity: Under independent development (1985–1997)

 Development of the original SimCity began in 1985 under game designer Will Wright, and the game was published in 1989.
 Wright was inspired by a map creation feature of the game Raid on Bungeling Bay that led him to discover that he enjoyed creating maps more than playing the actual game.
-While developing SimCity, Wright cultivated a love of the intricacies and theories of urban planning and acknowledges the influence of Jay Wright Forrester's book Urban Dynamics.
+While developing SimCity, Wright cultivated a love of the intricacies and theories of urban planning and acknowledged the influence of Jay Wright Forrester's book Urban Dynamics.
 In addition, Wright was inspired by reading "The Seventh Sally", a short story by Stanisław Lem from The Cyberiad, published in the collection The Mind's I, in which an engineer encounters a deposed tyrant, and creates a miniature city with artificial citizens for the tyrant to oppress.

 The first version of the game was developed for the Commodore 64 under the working title Micropolis.
 The game represented an unusual paradigm in computer gaming, in that it could neither be won nor lost; as a result, game publishers did not believe it was possible to market and sell such a game successfully.
-Brøderbund declined to publish the title when Wright proposed it, and he pitched it to a range of major game publishers without success.
+Broderbund declined to publish the title when Wright proposed it, and he pitched it to a range of major game publishers without success.
 Founder Jeff Braun of then-tiny Maxis agreed to publish SimCity as one of two initial games for the company.
-Wright and Braun returned to Brøderbund to formally clear the rights to the game in 1988, when SimCity was near completion.
-Brøderbund executives Gary Carlston and Don Daglow saw that the title was infectious and fun, and signed Maxis to a distribution deal for both of its initial games.
+Wright and Braun returned to Broderbund to formally clear the rights to the game in 1988, when SimCity was near completion.
+Broderbund executives Gary Carlston and Don Daglow saw that the title was infectious and fun, and signed Maxis to a distribution deal for both of its initial games.
 With that, four years after initial development, SimCity was released for the Amiga and Macintosh platforms, followed by the IBM PC and Commodore 64 later in 1989.

 SimCity was released in 1990 on the ZX Spectrum 48K and 128K by Infogrames.
-The SNES port was very similar to the original edition but had some unique features, including Reward buildings, a Mario statue and possible attacks by a giant Bowser.
+The 1991 SNES port was very similar to the original edition but had some unique features, including Reward buildings, a Mario statue and possible attacks by a giant Bowser.

 The unexpected and enduring success of the original SimCity, combined with other "Sim" titles' relative lack of success at the time, motivated the development of a sequel.
 SimCity 2000 released in 1993 with an isometric view instead of overhead.
 Underground layers were introduced for water pipes and subways, along with many new buildings, more elaborate financial controls and many other improvements.